GitHub Copilot vs OpenAI Codex CLI

 | Open Source | ★ |

-GitHub Copilot is a vs code extension + github integration, while OpenAI Codex CLI is a cli.
+GitHub Copilot is a ide extension + github web, while OpenAI Codex CLI is a cli tool.
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost